Jurph/redowl/README.md

    - If userguess[n] is chosenword[n] color that letter green [X]
    - If userguess[n] appears in chosenword, color that letter yellow [X]
    - Otherwise color that letter dark grey [X]
+- Feature: better visual user interface
-  - Later: display all turns on the gameboard with ***** or ••••• in grey rows
+  - TODO: display all turns on the gameboard with ***** or ••••• in grey rows
-  - Later: display a QWERTY layout showing which letters are in / out
+  - TODO: display a QWERTY layout showing which letters are in / out
   - Later: display a “grade” for the guess, showing how many words the guess eliminated
 - Show output [X]
   - "Judge" the number of tries it took